sdylewski/Stealthchanger/docs/Docks/Docks.md

 <!-- Use the page layout at TOC.md:  https://github.com/sdylewski/StealthChanger/blob/main/docs/TOC.md -->
 # Docks

+(I could convert this to a non-table for easier editing, but the images are nice to be organized with the description)

 ## Crossbar, dock, and door buffer
 A crossbar is recommended for stability, but there are options for how to mount it, and then that enables/disables other things.
 You need to pick one of these options below.